aqumus/rsyncBackup/README.md

 - [ ] Add few advanced options like excluding files
 - [ ] Add features to set options for periodic auto backup

-#### This Project has been boostrapped from [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate)
+#### This Project has been bootstrapped from [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate)

 ## Install